allu0786ansari/Project_Turn_To_Law/AI_Powered_Legal_Chatbot/README.md

-# AI Powered Legal Chatbot
+# LexAI: Revolutionizing Legal Assistance with RAGPowered Chatbot for Indian Law

 A Retrieval-Augmented Generation (RAG) based legal assistant chatbot that provides accurate legal information and preliminary guidance to users based on Indian legal codes, precedents, and regulations.